gogins/csound-webserver-opcodes/README.md

 contain scripts and hyperlinks.
 The text is served relative to the base directory of the internal Web server.

-HTML pages opened with this opcode have injected into them the `csound.js` script for the Csound proxy.
+Please note, Web pages opened with this opcode will not have access to Csound unless the body of those pages includes the `csound.js` script for the Csound proxy.
+That will not normally be the case for Web pages from the Internet.

+The code in `csound.js` can also be embedded in a `<script>` element of the Web page.

 ## Syntax